Zack Greinke, Astros shut down A’s to win 8-1 opening day

 And Oakland Platinum Glove third baseman Matt Chapman’s return to the hot corner meant so much after he played only 37 games in 2020 because of a right hip injury that required surgery in September.

-Chapman hit a seventh-inning sacrifice fly — and he hardly cares if people count these A’s out already.
+Chapman hit a seventh-inning sacrifice fly — and he hardly cares if people count out these A’s already.

 “We like being the underdogs,” Chapman said.
 “That just means we’re playing with house money.
 We’re not expected to do anything, so everything we do is great.
 But I know it’s a different vibe in this clubhouse.
 We’re expecting to win the division.”